mikel-egana-aranguren/SADI-Galaxy/README.md

 * `ENDPOINT` (Optional) SADI registry endpoint: e.g. `http://dev.biordf.net/sparql/`
 * `QUERY_DIR` (Optional) Path (Relative to this script) to the folder containing the SPARQL queries to execute (use this to tune which SADI services are retrieved; all the queries present in the directory will be executed): e.g. `sparql/queries/`

-So a typical execution to generate the basic system (SADI Galaxy Generic, RDF Syntax Converter, and Merge RDF Graphs but no services from registry) without editing `tool_conf.xml` would look be achievedg with the following parameters:
+So a typical execution to generate the basic system (SADI Galaxy Generic, RDF Syntax Converter, and Merge RDF Graphs but no services from registry) without editing `tool_conf.xml` would look like:

 * `GALAXY="/home/mikel/galaxy-dist/"`
 * `EDIT="no_edit"`